Val Ackerman: Career

-In 2006, Ackerman was named the U.S. delegate to the Central Board of the International Basketball Federation (FIBA), which is basketball's worldwide governing body, and was elected for a second four-year term in 2010.
+In 2006, she was named the U.S. delegate to the Central Board of the International Basketball Federation (FIBA), which is basketball's worldwide governing body, and was elected for a second four-year term in 2010.
 She is also a member of FIBA's Competition Commission.
-As of 2013, Ackerman serves on the Executive Committee of the Naismith Memorial Basketball Hall of Fame, the Board of Directors of the Women's Basketball Hall of Fame, the Knight Commission on Intercollegiate Athletics, and both the NCAA's Women's Basketball Competition Committee and its Honors Committee.
+Since 2013, she serves or has served on the Executive Committee of the Naismith Memorial Basketball Hall of Fame, the Board of Directors of the Women's Basketball Hall of Fame, the Knight Commission on Intercollegiate Athletics, and both the NCAA's Women's Basketball Competition Committee and its Honors Committee.
 She is a past member of the national board of directors of Girls Incorporated, the Board of Directors of the Virginia Athletics Foundation, and the National Board of Trustees for the March of Dimes.

-Also in 2006, she was named a recipient of the NCAA's Silver Anniversary Award, which is awarded to former student athletes who have achieved personal distinction since graduation.
-In 2008, she received the IOC's Women of Distinction diploma, and the John Bunn Lifetime Achievement Award from the Naismith Memorial Basketball Hall of Fame.
 Since 2009, she has been a member of the adjunct faculty for Columbia University's Master of Science in Sports Management Program, where she has taught Leadership and Personnel Management with Neal Pilson, former President of CBS Sports.

-In 2010, she was named an inductee of the Women's Basketball Hall of Fame's Class of 2011.
-In 2011, she was named a Champion in Sports Business by Sports Business Journal.
-The Women's Sports Foundation named Ackerman one of its "40 for 40" honorees as part of its celebration of the 40th anniversary of Title IX in 2012.
-On June 26, 2013, she was named as the commissioner of the Big East Conference, which split from the American Athletic Conference that year.
-Also in 2013, Ackerman received USA Basketball's Edward S. Steitz Award.
+On June 26, 2013, she was named as the first commissioner of the newly reorganized Big East Conference, after the seven non-football sponsoring schools split from the ten football-playing schools (which formed themselves into the American Athletic Conference) that year.

 She has also been a contributing columnist for ESPNW.com.

 Awards and honors

-Ackerman's other honors have included the Brandweek Co-Marketer of the Year Award in 1997, which she shared with Rick Welts, then President of NBA Properties; the New Jersey Sportswriters Association Executive of the Year Award in 1998; the March of Dimes Sports Achievement Award in 1997; induction into the GTE Academic All-America Hall of Fame in 1999; and the National Mother's Day Committee's Outstanding Mother Award in 2002.
+Ackerman's honors have included the Brandweek Co-Marketer of the Year Award in 1997, which she shared with Rick Welts, then President of NBA Properties; the New Jersey Sportswriters Association Executive of the Year Award in 1998; the March of Dimes Sports Achievement Award in 1997; induction into the GTE Academic All-America Hall of Fame in 1999; and the National Mother's Day Committee's Outstanding Mother Award in 2002.
+She has also been inducted into the International Scholar-Athlete Hall of Fame, and received the National Women of Distinction Award from Girl Scouts of the USA.

+In 2006, she was named a recipient of the NCAA's Silver Anniversary Award, which is awarded to former student athletes who have achieved personal distinction since graduation.
+In 2008, she received the IOC's Women of Distinction diploma, and the John Bunn Lifetime Achievement Award from the Naismith Memorial Basketball Hall of Fame.

+In 2010, she was named an inductee of the Women's Basketball Hall of Fame's Class of 2011.
 She was inducted into the Women's Basketball Hall of Fame in 2011.
-Ackerman has also been inducted into the International Scholar-Athlete Hall of Fame; received the National Women of Distinction Award from Girl Scouts of the USA; and was granted a Women And Sport Achievement Diploma by the International Olympic Committee.
+In 2011, she was named a Champion in Sports Business by Sports Business Journal.
+The Women's Sports Foundation named her one of its "40 for 40" honorees as part of its celebration of the 40th anniversary of Title IX in 2012.
+In 2013 she received USA Basketball's Edward S. Steitz Award.

+In 2021 she was inducted into the Basketball Hall of Fame, and is a "Life Trustee" of the Hall, which is the "highest honor a Hall of Fame Board member can receive".